First Regular Session, 91st General Assembly

 Missouri House of Representatives

-I respectfully request to withdraw House Bill 255, relating to adoption records.
+I respectfully request the withdrawal of House Bill 197, relating to city manager form of government.

 HOUSE BILLS FOR SECOND READING